 Identifying the market opportunity and developing an innovative product solution will only go so far.

-This gives investors confidence that you have a credible strategy on how you will realise your business plan.
+This gives investors confidence that you have a credible strategy for how you will realise your business plan.

 A business plan that fails to highlight this risks assuming a ‘one size fits all’ approach and will lack credibility from an investor standpoint.”